Applying to Our Program

 Apply to our program

 We have one application period per year.
-For an interview opportunity, you should hear from us by early January 2020.
-Please contact our Graduate Program Coordinator, Christine Lee-Roth, if you would like to check on the status of your application
+For an interview opportunity, you should hear from us by early January 2023.
+Please contact us (BSNGradStudies@ohsu.edu), if you would like to check on the status of your application

 - Bachelor's degree (or equivalent) from an accredited college or university with an appropriate educational background in behavioral and biological sciences.
 Relevant coursework includes biochemistry, organic chemistry, physiology, neuroscience, anatomy, psychology, statistics, and computer programming.
 Applicants are encouraged to have completed at least two semesters/terms of chemistry prior to submittal of their application to our program.